pudjamansyurin/gen-core/README.md

 - [x] use EVT_ERROR & EVENT_ERROR for ThreadFlag and EventFlag
 - [x] Move routines in CommandTask to its own Task
   - [x] Implement BinarySemaphore or ThreadFlags to handle that
+- [x] Simplify Log Debug as a function
+- [ ] Build dedicated AT Command library for SIMCOM
 - [ ] Make routine to check SIMCOM internet package
 - [ ] Simplify SIMCOM library
 - [ ] Something wrong with I2S DMA Data Width (it should be Half-Word, not Byte)
-- [ ] Re-calibrate I2S PLL Clock after migration to F423
+- [x] Re-calibrate I2S PLL Clock after migration to F423
+- [ ] Record RTOS high water mark stack space
 - [ ] SIM5300e SSL communication
 - [x] Handle migration from STM32F407VG to STM32F423VH
   - [ ] Use AES features in new STM32F423VH